 The fruit ratio is up to you.
-You can do 1/2 strawberry and 1/2 rhubarb, or 2 cups strawberry and 4 cups rhubarb, or the other way around.
+You can do half strawberry and half rhubarb, or two cups strawberry and four cups rhubarb, or the other way around.
 It just depends on what you have available and your personal preference.
 I'm lucky that we grow both strawberry and rhubarb, so I'll often have slightly different ratios each time.
 Just be sure to taste the filling in the event you need to add a tiny bit more sugar.
 Sometimes the rhubarb can be very tart.

 Strawberry Rhubarb Pie with Crumb Topping